vtex/styleguide/react/components/Totalizer/README.md

 ### 👎 Don'ts

 - Never replace the number with text
-- Avoid using seccondary information
+- Avoid using secondary information
 - Avoid using on the bottom of the page

 ### Related components